buildbot/buildbot/master/docs/manual/configuration/reporters.rst

                                     mode="warnings")
         c['services'].append(mn)

-    (list of strings).
-    A combination of:
+    If the argument is list of strings, it must be a combination of:

     ``cancelled``
         Send mail about builds which were cancelled.